GeorgeSchiro/GetCert2/README.md

     Note: This key may appear any number of times in the profile and wildcards can be used in the filename.

+-SsoThumbprintReplacementArgs=''

+    Whatever is provided here will be passed to the SSO thumbprint replacement sub-process during each run.
+This makes it easier to adjust the SSO thumbprint replacement sub-process without having to edit its configuration separately.

 -SubmissionRetries=42